qrvey/partner-portal/docs/aws/connect-instance.md

 <li>  i.
 From the IAM console, Add the IAM named policy called “AWSLambdaVPCAccessExecutionRole” to the Lambda execution role.</li></ul>

 <ul style={{listStyle: 'none', marginLeft: '20px'}}>
 <li>b.
 From the configuration tab of Lambda function, find the VPC section.
 Click on <strong>Edit</strong> for VPC Settings.
-The default is “No VPC”.</li>
+Default is “No VPC”.</li>
 </ul>

 <ul style={{listStyle: 'none', marginLeft: '30px'}}>
 <li>  i.
 Select Custom VPC </li>
 <li>  ii.
 Pick the VPC you would like to use.
 For this example, it will be the same VPC as your RDS. </li>
  <li>  iii.
 Select Applicable subnets.
-If you are not sure, pick all subnets. </li>
+If you are not sure, pick all subnets but only the private ones. </li>
  <li>  iv.
 Select the security group that has access to the RDS. </li>
  <li>  v.
 Click on <strong>Save</strong>.
 It takes about 1-2 mins for these settings to apply. </li>
  </ul>